 Buses, taxis, V-Hires (Van), and private vehicles will be your for choices of vehicles when you are already in Cebu (or Lapu Lapu City, Mactan).

-Please, double check the schedule if you want to be sure.
+Please, do double check the schedule to be sure.

-You can take a taxi from anywhere in Cebu City or in Mactan Island where the international airport is located.
+You can take a taxi from anywhere in Cebu City or on Mactan Island where the international airport (MCIA T2) or domestic airport (T1) are located.

 Or, ask somebody who knows where to find these vehicles because, although they have small terminals everywhere, they have fixed destinations or route.
-The V-Hires are usually being rented for a day by small groups that go to a particular site or resort and return with that same vehicle.
+The V-Hires are usually being rented for a day by small group of passengers for a quicker trip to a particular site or resort and return with that same vehicle.